webrecorder/specs/README.md

 The Compressed CDX format uses gzip compression on top of the plain-text CDX, and a secondary index to search the compressed index.
 This allows the CDX index to scale to considerably larger datasets.
-This index format is in use by Internet Archcive's Wayback Machine and CommonCrawl
+This index format is in use by Internet Archive's Wayback Machine and CommonCrawl.

 More Info: https://pywb.readthedocs.io/en/latest/manual/indexing.html#zipnum-sharded-index)